-If you spend any time out on the road (especially on freeways and other major thoroughfares), then you’ve probably seen your fair share of large trucks driving around.
-There are lots of commercial trucks on the road—and lots of different kinds of them, too.
+If you spend any time out on the Texas roads, you’ve probably seen your fair share of large trucks driving around.
+There are many commercial trucks on the road, and many different kinds of them, too.

-Tanker trucks are very common.
+Tanker trucks are among the most common on Texas roads.
 You can likely head out and see one on its way to your local gas station.
-These trucks transport hazardous gases and liquids.
-They also transport non-hazardous materials at times.
+These trucks transport hazardous gases and liquids and sometimes non-hazardous materials.

-Dumb trucks carry loose materials.
-More often than not, dump trucks are part of construction projects and headed to construction sites.
-It’s common for people to get into backup accidents with dump trucks.
-The trucks create a lot of blind spots, so drivers are prone to backing into other cars nearby.
+Dump trucks carry loose materials and are headed to and from construction sites.
+It’s common for people to get into backup accidents with dump trucks because these they create blind spots, so drivers are prone to backing into other cars nearby.

 Everyone knows what garbage trucks are for, and you’re not going to escape them on the road any time soon.
 You may not have considered the possibility of getting into an accident with a garbage truck, but it can and does happen.

-Tractor-trailers usually have eighteen wheels, so they’re frequently called eighteen-wheelers.
-Sixteen-wheeled tractor-trailers are called sixteen-wheelers.
+Tractor-trailers usually have 18 wheels, so they’re frequently called eighteen-wheelers.
+Likewise, tractor-trailers with 16 wheels are called sixteen-wheelers.

 These large vehicles consist of two separate but connected parts.
-The trucks have front segments that drive and support their back trailers, and truck trailers that are loaded with cargo at the rear.
+The trucks have front segments that drive and support the back trailer or truck trailer, which is loaded with cargo at the rear.

-Tractor-trailers present some unique risks on the road, even in comparison to other large trucks.
-This is because of tractor-trailers’ two-part construction.
-They may prove difficult to control because their back sections can move independently of their front sections.
+Tractor-trailers present unique risks on the road, even compared to other large trucks.
+This is because of the tractor-trailer’s two-part construction.
+These commercial trucks can prove difficult to control because their back sections can move independently.

-There’s no way to predict or summarize the injuries that happen after a truck accident.
+There’s no way to predict or summarize the injuries after a truck accident.
 Every commercial truck accident survivor’s experiences are different.
-Some people are fortunate enough to walk away from very serious accidents with relatively “minor” injuries.
-In other cases, someone may be involved in an accident that appears minor, but results in permanent and catastrophic injuries.
+Some people are fortunate enough to walk away from serious accidents with relatively “minor” injuries.
+In other cases, someone may be involved in an accident that appears minor but results in permanent and catastrophic injuries.

 Some examples of injuries after commercial truck accidents include: